Otomkins/EventBookingApplication/Sprint_3/README.md

 After the last Sprint, I had moved some of the project goals into this Sprint.
 I started by planning out what i will be able to achieve by the end.
 From this, I decided to leave my 3rd User Epic in the Project Backlog.
 This included creating Login functionality, but I would not have enough time.
 However, the rest of my goals were achievable and I adjusted them slightly for this Sprint.

 The way I designed the app meant that it would show error messages linked to what the user was doing to avoid the application breaking.
 I decided to use this as my main method of testing for the filtering functionality.
 This should allow me more time to test my application and handle any errors that occur.

-> *See 'Sprint 3 Start - UpdatedProjectBoard.png'  in 'Otomkins/EventBookingApplication/Sprint_3'.*

 Soon into the Sprint, I noticed that my calendars on the GUI were not displaying data as I planned.
 I added this as an issue and placed it into my Sprint Backlog.